Grylls20/Summitron/README.md

     ./mvnw spring-boot:run
     ```

+4.  **View the frontend:**
-4. Open your browser and navigate to `http://localhost:9000`.
+    Open the `frontend/index.html` file directly in your browser.
+The application will be fully functional and will make requests to your local backend running on `http://localhost:9000`.

 ## 🚀 Deployment

-This application is configured for seamless deployment on [Render](https://render.com/) using Docker.
+### Backend (Google Cloud Run)

+The backend is deployed as a Docker container to Google Cloud Run.

+1. Make sure you have the [Google Cloud SDK](https://cloud.google.com/sdk/docs/install) installed and configured.
+2. Run the deployment command from the project root. **Remember to replace the placeholder with your actual API key.**
+    ```bash
+    gcloud run deploy summitron-backend \
+      --source . \
+      --platform managed \
+      --region us-central1 \
+      --allow-unauthenticated \
+      --set-env-vars "TOGETHER_API_KEY=YOUR_TOGETHER_AI_API_KEY_HERE"
+    ```
+3. After deployment, update the `fetch` URL in `frontend/js/script.js` to point to your new Google Cloud Run service URL.

+### Frontend (Netlify)

+The frontend is deployed as a static site from the `frontend` directory.

-1. Push the code to a GitHub repository.
+1. Push your code to a GitHub repository.
-2. Create a new **Blueprint Service** on Render and connect it to your repository.
+2. Create a new site on [Netlify](https://app.netlify.com/start) and connect it to your GitHub repository.
-3. Render will automatically detect the `render.yaml` file and configure the deployment.
-4. Add your `openrouter.api.key` as a **Secret Environment Variable** in the Render dashboard.

-Render will then build the Docker image and deploy the application.
+3. Configure the build settings:
+    -   **Publish directory**: `frontend`
+    -   **Build command**: (leave blank)
+4. Deploy the site.
+Netlify will automatically build and deploy any future changes pushed to your main branch.

 ## 📄 License